 I like long rides.
 This time, I decided to make it really long, before I kiss my Enfield a goodbye(at least for the next 2 years).
-In retrospect, it also looks like the trip had great timing, now that petrol costs a little more than it takes to feed a Sudanese village.
-On the brighter side, self-immolating farmers in AP are not going to afford it anymore.
+In retrospect, it also looks like the trip had great timing, now that petrol costs a little more than it takes to feed a village.

 It took an email and about 10 minutes to convince Swarnesh to join my trip to Nepal.
 We set off from Hyderabad on a Friday afternoon.
 Since Nepal was not baaju Secunderabad, nor was it reachable by going seedha (aur dead end mein right), I was armed with a basic map which showed some towns along the highway where we could potentially crash, en route.

 Ilayaraja, Rahman, Steely Dan, Metallica and some Classic rock artists were forced to give me company - helps me not hearing the guys honking behind and also gives me the only opportunity to sing out loud with a non-critical audience.
 As I kicked the engine on from office, I took a nice look at the kilometer reading and wondered how far the 2nd digit was gonna advance.
 The ride till the city limits was amusing to the people around, I guess.
 2 idiots clad in black from top to bottom wearing thick jackets when it is 42 degrees celsius.
 One of them had it confirmed when he asked me where I was going and I told him Nepal.
 He was like "Nepal?
 Kya bol rahe ho aap?
 Bike se?" - Me: "haan bhayya bahuth accha bike hai" Him: "Haan woh toh hai..lekin.."*scratches head and waves goodbye*